earth-metabolome-initiative/emi-monorepo/web/web_common/csqlv/README.md

 use csqlv::{CSVSchemaBuilder, CSVSchema};

 let schema: CSVSchema = CSVSchemaBuilder::default()
-    .verbose()
+    // To show a loading bar while processing the CSVs .verbose()
-    .include_gz()
+    // To include compressed files such as .gz .include_gz()
     // For supporting running the tests within
     // containers such as Docker